 Do you relate to any of these?

-Instead of placing all your focus and energy on the problem, shift your focus and energy to another area of your life.
+Instead of placing all your focus and energy on the problem, shift your focus and energy to another part of life.
 Go do something that brings you joy; spend time with someone you love.

-A great way to shift your state is to practice gratitude.
+A great way to shift your state away from negative emotions is to practice gratitude.
 So, you hate your job.
 Practice gratitude for other areas of your life.
-Does it support your family?
-Allow you to work remotely?
+Does it support your family or allow you to work remotely?

 What always puts you in a good mood?
 What brings you joy, happiness or fulfillment?
-Do it!
-And make sure to practice gratitude.
-Try this: each morning for the next week, write down three things you are grateful.
+Do it, and make sure to practice gratitude.
+Try this: each morning for the next week, write down three things you are grateful for.

 Getting into action is critical to getting unstuck.
 There’s no substitute for momentum.
 Action enables further action, while inactivity creates inertia, self-doubt, and confusion.